kodecocodes/i9t/frontmatter/team.md

 ![width=30%](images/chris_wagner.jpg)

 Chris leads iOS development at Infusionsoft and has been developing for iOS since the release of the SDK in 2009.
-HIs background consists of gaming, customer support, systems administration and web development.
+His background consists of gaming, customer support, systems administration and web development.
 When he's not working he enjoys spending time with his wife and son.
 By the time this is published our second son will have arrived!

 ## Editors